Bertouz/Engine/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Format the sources with clang-format
+5. Run clang-tidy analysis and check for errors
+6. Check that the added source code is 100% covered by unit tests
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+7. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+8. Open a Pull Request
+9. Wait for review